 There will be much to occupy us on this short tour, but our main purpose will be to see the special birds of the High Caucasus, including Caucasian Snowcock, Caucasian Black Grouse, Güldenstadt’s Redstart and Great Rosefinch.
 By visiting in early spring all these species should be found at much lower altitudes than later in the year, thus avoiding some extremely long treks to see them.
 And whilst searching for these birds we shall also enjoy some of the best mountain birding in the Western Palearctic, as we shall regularly encounter other high altitude European mountain birds from Lammergeier to Wallcreeper.
 The mountain passes are natural gateways for migrants and with luck we shall witness a spectacular passage of raptors as they fly north over the Caucuses and into Russia.
 Similarly, as there is a good passage of passerines through the valleys, there are always interesting migrants to see, and the very real chance of finding something rare and unexpected.
 From the mountains we head south to an area of arid grassland steppe and striking rocky landscapes to look for a different set of birds more reminicent of the Mediterranean.

 From here, along the spectacular and winding road that leads to the higher passes, we may encounter our first mountain birds, with tame flocks of Twite, Shore Lark of the penicillata race and White-winged Snowfinch feeding alongside the road, all giving excellent photographic opportunities.
-We should also start to see our first raptors such as Griffon Vulture, Peregrine and the mighty Lammergeier although the most numerous are likely to be flocks of migrating Steppe Buzzards and Black Kites.
+We should also start to see our first raptors such as Griffon Vulture, Golden Eagle and the mighty Lammergeier although the most numerous are likely to be flocks of migrating Steppe Buzzards and Black Kites.

 Reaching the town, we’ll check into our new and comfortable hotel on the edge of the town.
 As soon as we arrive we’ll be able to judge where the snow line is and its effect on the birding.
 If, as is usual, the snow is still well down the mountain slopes we’ll spend the first afternoon searching bushes close to the village for two superb passerines, Güldenstädt’s Redstart and Great Rosefinch in their only location within the Western Palearctic.
 Night in Stepantsminda.

-Days 3-4: We have two full days to explore the valley and mountain slopes around.
+Days 2-3: We have two full days to explore the valley and mountain slopes around.
 Two very shy inhabitants of these slopes are Caucasian Black Grouse and Caucasian Snowcock.
 We’ll spend time looking for these elusive species.
 Caucasian Snowcock is usually first heard before being seen as its curlew-like call echoes around the mountains, a truly evocative sound.
 With this eerie call to guide us, we should find these large birds relatively easily on the slopes.
 Careful scanning with telescopes of the high alpine meadows should reveal the dark shapes of Caucasian Black Grouse, some perhaps performing their strange leaping lekking display.
 Although this is traditionally a very hard species to get close to, if the snow line is low, and by using telescopes, we should get good views of this bird.
 Of course there will be other species to search for as well.
-The enchanting Wallcreeper lives on the sheer rock faces but can easily be found much lower down and Georgia is a good place to get excellent views of this species, while Red-billed and Alpine Choughs wheel overhead and Ring Ouzel, Alpine Accentor, Water Pipit, Black Redstart, Northern Wheatear, Twite, and flocks of Red-fronted Serin feed on the grassy slopes or among the boulders.
+The enchanting Wallcreeper lives on the sheer rock faces but can usually be found much lower down and Georgia is a good place to get excellent views of this species, while Red-billed and Alpine Choughs wheel overhead and Ring Ouzel, Alpine Accentor, Water Pipit, Black Redstart, Northern Wheatear, Twite and flocks of Red-fronted Serin feed on the grassy slopes or among the boulders.

 In addition to these breeding birds, the Tergi Valley is a natural flyway for migrants.
-There are bound to be good numbers of Ortolan Buntings in the fields, while the bushes can hold Caucasian Chiffchaff, mingling with Common Chiffchaff and Willow Warblers.
-Red-throated Pipits will also be passing through, some in smart spring plumage, as are the migrant Bluethroats and Barred Warblers we can also encounter.
+The bushes should hold Caucasian Chiffchaff, their brown caps and white throats setting them apart from the migrant Common Chiffchaff and Willow Warblers.
+In addition to the breeding birds, the Tergi Valley is a natural flyway for migrants.
+Red-throated Pipits will be passing through, some in smart spring plumage, as are the migrant Bluethroats and Barred Warblers we can also encounter.
 At this time of year many species are possible, adding an exciting edge to our birding – we could bump into a Wryneck busy feeding on ants or a group of Yellow Wagtails of various races.
 Small stands of trees could hold anything from Scops Owl to Collared and Semi-Collared Flycatchers.
-There will also be some mammals to search for, including East Caucasian Taur (an endemic wild goat) and Chamois, while a sighting of Brown Bear is possible.
+There will also be some mammals to search for, including East Caucasian Taur (an endemic wild goat) and Chamois, while a sighting of Brown Bear or Wolf is also possible.